diogro/expressionVariance-manuscript/main.md

 For each study, transcriptional variance per gene was measured as the standard deviation (SD) of the distribution of gene expression values for all individuals in a particular study.
 Mean and variance are known to be correlated in RNA-seq data, both due to the nature of count data and the expectation that more highly expressed genes should have more variation.
 As our focus here is on variance, we control for both of these expected drivers of transcriptional variation.
-To achieve this, SD was calculated using a unified pipeline that normalized the mean-variance relation in read-count data, controlled for batch effects, and removed outliers (see [Methods](#Methods) for details, and the calculated values for means and standard deviations are available in SI data 3).
+To achieve this, SD was calculated using a unified pipeline that normalized the mean-variance relation in read-count data, controlled for batch effects, and removed outliers (see [Methods](#Methods) for details, and the calculated values for means and standard deviations are available in S3 Dataset).
-The observed range of gene expression SDs across genes is variable but can be normalized so that the distributions are comparable (@fig:sd_corr D).
+The observed range of gene expression SDs across genes is variable but can be normalized so that the distributions are comparable ([@fig:sd_corr]D).
 This comparison reveals differences in the range of gene expression SDs that can be due to any number of methodological or biological differences between the data sets.
 We avoid having to deal with these global differences in the range of variation by using only the ranking of the genes according to their gene expression SD in each study.
 Therefore, patterns of transcriptional variance were compared across studies using Spearman correlations (ρ~s~) between gene expression SDs.
-This comparison reveals a broadly similar rank of gene expression variance as the correlations across studies are mostly positive and high (75% of correlations are between 0.45 and 0.9, @fig:sd_corr A and B), indicating that genes that are most variable in one study tend to be most variable in all studies.
+This comparison reveals a broadly similar rank of gene expression variance as the correlations across studies are mostly positive and high (75% of correlations are between 0.45 and 0.9, [@fig:sd_corr]A and 2B), indicating that genes that are most variable in one study tend to be most variable in all studies.
-A principal coordinate analysis [@Gower1966-dk] using |1 -- ρ~s~| as a between-study distance measure does not show clearly delineated groups, but GTEx and TCGA studies are clustered among themselves and close together (@fig:sd_corr C).
+A principal coordinate analysis [@Gower1966-dk] using |1 -- ρ~s~| as a between-study distance measure does not show clearly delineated groups, but GTEx and TCGA studies are clustered among themselves and close together ([@fig:sd_corr]C).
 This clustering indicates some effect of study source on the similarity between gene expression SD across studies, which we explore in detail below.

 To characterize what factors may explain differences in across-study similarity, we directly modeled the across-study correlations using a mixed-effect linear model designed to account for the non-independence in pairwise correlation data [@Dias2021-wk; @Dias2022-au].
 In this model (see [Methods](#Methods)), we use a random effect for individual study ID, a fixed effect for pairwise tissue congruence (whether a comparison is within the same tissue or different tissue), and a fixed effect for pairwise study source (which pair of sources among GTEx, TCGA, and miscellaneous is involved in a comparison) as predictors of the correlations (see [Methods](#Methods)).
-This model (SI fig. 1) shows that comparisons of studies within GTEx and TCGA have on average higher values of ρ~s~, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation (SI fig. 1 C).
+This model (S1 Fig) shows that comparisons of studies within GTEx and TCGA have on average higher values of ρ~s~, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation (S1C Fig).
-Correlations that do not involve studies from TCGA and GTEx (marked as "Misc.") are on average lower (SI fig. 1 C).
+Correlations that do not involve studies from TCGA and GTEx (marked as "Misc.") are on average lower (S1C Fig).
 While we do not have a clear explanation for this pattern, since TCGA and GTEx are independent, this mild effect on the similarities could be due to the level of standardization of the data coming from these two large consortia.
-Tissue type also affects the degree of similarity in transcriptional variance, with studies using the same tissue being, on average, more similar (SI fig. 1 B).
+Tissue type also affects the degree of similarity in transcriptional variance, with studies using the same tissue being, on average, more similar (S1B Fig).
-However, all these pairwise effects are mild, and the largest effects on the correlations are those associated with individual studies, in particular some specific tissues, i.e., comparisons involving [bone marrow]{.smallcaps} (from GTEx) and study [srp057500]{.smallcaps} (which used platelets) are on average lower (SI fig. 1 A).
+However, all these pairwise effects are mild, and the largest effects on the correlations are those associated with individual studies, in particular some specific tissues, i.e., comparisons involving [bone marrow]{.smallcaps} (from GTEx) and study [srp057500]{.smallcaps} (which used platelets) are on average lower (S1A Fig).
-The only negative correlation we observe is between these two studies, which also appear further away in the PCoA plot in @fig:sd_corr C.
+The only negative correlation we observe is between these two studies, which also appear further away in the PCoA plot in [@fig:sd_corr]C.

 ## Transcriptional variance rank

 The strong correlations between transcriptional variance across studies suggest that variance rank is indeed a property of genes that can be robustly estimated.
 To estimate this gene-level rank, we devised an across-study approach that allowed us to rank individual genes according to their degree of transcriptional variance by averaging the ordering across all studies.
-We do this by calculating the score of each gene on the first principal component of the across-study Spearman correlation matrix shown in @fig:sd_corr A. This procedure is illustrated in @fig:variance_control C.
+We do this by calculating the score of each gene on the first principal component of the across-study Spearman correlation matrix shown in [@fig:sd_corr]A. This procedure is illustrated in [@fig:variance_control]C.
 Ordering genes using these scores generates a ranked list of genes, with the most variable genes having the highest rank.
-The position in the SD distributions shown in @fig:sd_corr D of the most and least variable genes in this rank illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies.
+The position in the SD distributions shown in [@fig:sd_corr]D of the most and least variable genes in this rank illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies.
 In addition, to be able to account for any residual effect of mean expression on the variance, we created a similar across-study rank for mean expression.
 To explore tissue-specific divers or transcriptional variation, we created a set of tissue-specific SD ranks.
 To that end, we used the same procedure outlined above but using only studies that were performed on the same tissue.
-Both tissue-specific and across-study ranks are available in the Supporting Information (SI data 4).
+Both tissue-specific and across-study ranks are available in S4 Dataset.

 ## Biological function explains gene-level transcriptional variance

 As a first step toward explaining the factors that drive variation in variability between transcripts, we focused on the top 5% most variable and the bottom 5% least variable genes in the across-study ranking (560 genes in each group).
-A Gene Ontology (GO) enrichment analysis shows 59 enriched terms in the low-variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10^-3^; see supporting information SI data 5 for a complete listing).
+A Gene Ontology (GO) enrichment analysis shows 59 enriched terms in the low-variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10^-3^; see S5 Dataset for a complete listing).

-Among the most variable genes, we observe enrichment for biological processes such as immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (SI fig. 2 A).
+Among the most variable genes, we observe enrichment for biological processes such as immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (S2A Fig).
 Furthermore, we see a 7.7-fold enrichment for genes that encode secreted proteins in the most variable genes, relative to all other genes (hypergeometric test, p < 10^-3^).

-Among the least variable genes, we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (SI fig. 2 B); accordingly, we also find a 2.0-fold enrichment in previously characterized human housekeeping genes [@Hounkpe2020-yq] (hypergeometric test, p < 10^-3^).
+Among the least variable genes, we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (S2B Fig); accordingly, we also find a 2.0-fold enrichment in previously characterized human housekeeping genes [@Hounkpe2020-yq] (hypergeometric test, p < 10^-3^).
 The genes exhibiting the lowest variance are also enriched for genes that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10^-3^).
 Genes with a high pLI have been shown to be important in housekeeping functions and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
 The observation that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (partial Spearman correlation $\rho_s$ = 0.32, p < 10^-3^), showing the opposite relationship between variance and mean expression when considering pLI.